konekoya/konekoya.github.com/README.md

 #Bio temp draft
-Joshua is a Christian, husband, father, Web Frontend Developer and Designer living in Hsinchu, Taiwan.
+Joshua is a Christian, husband, father, Frontend Developer and Designer living in Hsinchu, Taiwan.
 He's been working in web industry for almost 10 years.
 He also has been volunteering at New City Church and developing some open-source software.
 On weekends, he enjoys spending time with his family.

 #credit